 Abstract

 Biological systems are complex.
-In particular, the interactions between molecular components often form inscrutable hairballs. [[MG: maybe we should explicitly mention crit]]Here we argue that one way of untangling these hairballs is through cross-disciplinary network comparison, comparing biological networks with those from other disciplines.
+In particular, the interactions between molecular components often form inscrutable hairballs.
+While important progress has been made, quite a few critics and concerns have been raised.
+Here we argue that one way of untangling these hairballs is through cross-disciplinary network comparison, comparing biological networks with those from other disciplines.
 On the one hand, such comparison allows the transfer of mathematical formalism between disciplines, precisely describing the abstract associations between entities.
 This allows us to directly apply sophisticated formalism developed elsewhere to biology (e.g. related to network growth and scaling).
 On the other hand, by examining in detail the mechanistic interactions in systems for which we have much day-to-day experience and then drawing analogies to the more abstruse biological networks, network comparison allows us to leverage intuition from these systems to biology (e.g. leveraging intuitions about bottlenecks in management hierarchies to understand the structure of transcriptional regulatory networks).

 Introduction